neo-ngd/NEO-Tutorial/en/6-persistence/README2.md

 #### 0x40 - Accounts
+NEO uses this collection to track user balance, but without tracking UTXO.

 #### 0x44 - (Unspent) Coins collections
 A transaction is considered "unspent" if this it is not referenced as input by some transaction.
 The node keeps track of these unspent coins to validate transactions but doesn't group it by account, meaning it can determine if a coin is spendable, but it cannot get all spendable coins for a specific account.
 The role of tracking the spendable coins by account is done by the wallet or an indexer service like [neoscan](neoscan.io) or [neotracker](neotracker.io).